How We Can Work Together

 Overview

-At Seeking Sunrise, I offer trauma-informed, relational support that integrates evidence-based individual psychotherapy techniques with nature, movement, and the presence of my therapy dog, Parker, either outdoors, in my cozy office (in Sechelt - Sunshine Coast, BC) or from the comfort of your home through virtual sessions.
+At Seeking Sunrise, I offer trauma-informed, relational individual therapy as a Canadian Certified Counsellor (CCC) and Registered Clinical Counsellor (RCC).
+My work integrates evidence-based psychotherapy with nature, movement, and the presence of my therapy dog, Parker.
+Sessions are available outdoors, in my cozy office (in Sechelt), or virtually from the comfort of your home.

 You’re welcome to choose from four ways of working together: